DeepNestedSpider/shavian-transliterate-browser-extension/README.md

 2. **Click the extension icon** in your browser toolbar to open the popup
 3. **Configure your preferences**:
    - Toggle transliteration on/off
+   - Choose transliteration engine (Shavian or IPA)
    - Choose language detection method
    - Toggle transliteration direction
-4. **Browse English websites** - text will be automatically transliterated to/from Shavian!
+4. **Browse English websites** - text will be automatically transliterated to Shavian or IPA!

 ## 🛠️ Development